psttf/stp/README.md

 own extensions and automations for LaTeX is usually a complicated task since TeX was not intended to be a handy programming language.

+Why do you need programming in LaTeX?
+Well, maybe for most kinds of text documents you don't.
+But rich programming capabilities will be extremely useful if you create something like a course material with a set of tasks, tests, exam variants and so on.

 Our approach enables one to use Scala to create extensions and automations in a simple, declarative, object-oriented, functional and type-safe way.
 Since we are mostly dealing with string literals it is convinient to use a templating engine